invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/ConditionalAccessPolicies.rst

 Output
 """"""""""""""""""""""""""
-The output will be saved to the 'UserInfo' directory within the 'Output' directory.
+The output will be saved to the 'ConditionalAccessPolicies' directory within the 'Output' directory.

 Permissions
 """"""""""""""""""""""""""